icebert04/icebert04.github.io/_posts/2018-3-27-goodbye-kawhi.md

 I like Kawhi!
 He is, by far, the best 2 way player in the league today.
 But he keeps on making this drama and creates a negative impact on the players, coaching staff and the organization, then they should let him go.
 We will miss him...
 Yes! we migth not get a respecatable replacement for him.
 But better moving forward than backward.
 The San Antonio Spurs work so hard for many years to attain the respect from all over the NBA league.
 It will surely be a mistake to let a toxic guy like Kawhi to posion their legacy!

+So goodbye Kawhi!
+The Spurs will move succesfully.... even without you!